-Because trials will be conducted in DTSS it will be possible to do blind scoring, as the output is graphic format and will be consistent through all the trials.
+Because trials were conducted in DTSS, it may be possible to do blind scoring for some of the hypotheses.
 The criteria for evaluation of the BTRA-BC will be (1) a comparison of the rapidity with which the requested outputs can be produced, (2) the quality of those outputs, and (3) the level of understanding of the participants of the impact of the terrain on the military decision making.